pikatchu/closedsource/book/0006-the_police_station.md

 ---

-Leo stepped out of the library and back into the world of machines.
+Leo stepped out of the library.
 His heart pounded as he kept his head down and walked toward the train station.
 He could feel the weight of the book in his backpack.
 A real book.
 It felt like carrying something forbidden, something dangerous.
 He glanced at the surveillance drones hovering above, tiny red lights blinking as they scanned the crowd.

 He stepped onto the train platform.
 The transport system operated with ruthless efficiency—trains arrived exactly on time, never a second